 The "Surgery Gown" (Model 106A) looks very good.
 This site used to show the gowns' front and back; it no longer does.
 At the time, anyway, the back also looked good.
 I saw one of these in person after someone ordered it; looked pretty good, though the ties were too wide and an odd color (yellow?).
 For some reason, every surgery gown I've ever seen is lighter than Tim's; you could try tea dyeing...

-As of 1/4/08, their shopping cart is working again.
-I ordered two; they were very helpful and the shipping was still the same as for one ($8).
+I ordered two in 2008; they were very helpful and the shipping was still the same as for one ($8).
 You get a coupon good for 10% off your next order, so pass it on to a friend.

 FABRICS AND TRIM

 - Theatre House, Inc.http://www.theatrehouse.com/ See also Gloves.
-Site carries spandex lamé fabric and sequin trim.
+Site carries spandex lamé fabric and sequin trim, and sequin fabric by the yard, at least for now.
+For sequin fabric go to:

 - JKM Ribbon and Trims http://www.jkmribbon.com/pmet.html